dagger/dagger/docs/v0.3/sdk/cue/use-cases/1211-go-docker-swarm.md

 ## What comes next ?

-Particubes' team suggested that we create a `dev` action with _hot reload_, that way Dagger would even asbtract away the ramp-up experience when developing the doc
+Particubes' team suggested that we create a `dev` action with _hot reload_, that way Dagger-Classic would even asbtract away the ramp-up experience when developing the doc

 :::tip
 The latest version of this pipeline can be found at [github.com/voxowl/particubes/pull/144](https://github.com/voxowl/particubes/blob/2af173596729929cfb7a7a1f78f1ec0d8b685e5e/lua-docs/docs.cue)